Manila Itinerary 2 Days: Culture, History & Food (2022)

 COST: free | OPEN: 9:00 am – 3:00 pm | LOCATION: Google Maps

 The mausoleums house the remains of the husband and wife.
-A few times you’ll see a son or a daughter buried along with the parents.
+A few times you’ll see a son or a daughter buried along with their parents.

 It’s like you’re walking around a little town with its streets lined with little houses.
-You’ve got the rich part of town and then there’s the cramped poor part of town.
+You’ve got the rich part of town and then there’s the cramped poor part of town (the photo above).

 Pay attention to which tombs are Catholic and which ones are Buddhist.
 Sometimes you’ll see that the wife is Catholic and the husband Buddhist.
 You can tell by the red cross on the Catholic’s tomb and nothing on the Buddhist’s tomb.